wbudic/LifeLog/Current Development Check List.md

 ## Bugs

 ### v.
+2.3+ Encountered/Fixed

+* Bug 36, DBFix not fully working on PG based install and restore not working from backups made with older versions of OpenSSL.
+  * Also, restore not working on uploaded backups, from local computer.

+### v.
 2.2 Encountered/Fixed

 * &#10004; Bug 35, Migration and version updating SQL is wrong for PG database, it doesn't have rowid's.